Al3zama1/swe-notes/CCNA/16 - Spanning Tree Protocol (STP).md

 ### Display spanning Tree Information

-`show-spanning-tree`
+`SW1(confgi)#show-spanning-tree`
 ![show spanning-tree command](./img/show-spanning-tree.png)
-* The command will list separate sections for each configured VLAN in the switch.
-In this case only STP information pertaining to VLAN 1 is shown because it is the only existing VLAN.
+* The command will list separate sections, each listing STP information for a specific VLAN because Cisco uses PVST (per-VLAN Spanning Tree).
-	* you can specify a specific VLAN after spanning-tree to only view STP information regarding the specified VLAN.
+	* `SW1(confgi)#show spanning-tree vlan #` can be used to show STP information for that specific VLAN.
-* For each VLAN, it will show the Bridge ID information, Root ID priority
+*